Microsoft Onsite Interview: What Every Round Actually Tests

 How the Hiring Decision Gets Made

 Four options: Strong Hire, Hire, No Hire, Strong No Hire.
 Each interviewer submits independently before seeing anyone else's notes.
-That independence matters.
-It's designed to prevent a single confident voice from anchoring the room.
+That independence is designed to keep one confident voice from anchoring the room.

 A single "No Hire" doesn't automatically kill a candidacy, but a "Strong No Hire" from any round is very hard to overcome.
-The AA can advocate for a hire in mixed-signal cases, but that's the exception.
 The hiring manager reviews all feedback and the AA recommendation before making the final call.

-Expect a decision within one to three weeks, with two weeks being typical.
-If you hear nothing after two weeks, email your recruiter.
+Expect a decision in one to three weeks, two being typical.
+If you hear nothing, email your recruiter.
 Not aggressive.
-Not desperate.
-Just: a polite check-in.
+Just a polite check-in.
 They're not ignoring you; they're coordinating five schedules and a hiring committee.
+The coding interview rubric guide covers what each of those four scores actually maps to in writing.

 Prep Plan for the Microsoft Onsite